sridurgeshv/Ecommerce-site/README.md

 **5. Can we verify the user using an email link instead of OTP?**

 ANS: – Yes, we can verify the user using an email link instead of OTP.
 For this, we need to configure the Cognito user pool.
 General Settings => Message Customization => Verification Type Change verification type Code to Link.

-**6. Can we display user information on the page?**

-ANS: – Yes, we can display the user information on the page.
-Once the user is logged in, we will get the user information as a JSON object from the AWS Cognito User Pool. by parsing the JSON object, we can display the user information on the page.

-**7. Can we display the logged-in user’s username or email?**

-ANS: – Yes, we can display the user information on the page.
-Once the user is logged in, we will get the user information as a JSON object from the AWS Cognito User Pool. by parsing the JSON object, we can display the user information on the page.

-**8. Can we redirect the user to login page after logout?**

-ANS: – Yes, we can redirect the user to the login page once the user is logged out from the application.
-We can use navigate or normal javascript method (window.location.href)

 ## License
 This project is licensed under the MIT License.